Indigo5684/Notes/docs/math/diffeq/3-2nd-order.md

 This section is from [Paul's Online Math Notes](https://tutorial.math.lamar.edu/Classes/DE/ComplexRoots.aspx).

-Let the solutions to the charactaristic equation be of the following form:
+Let the solutions to the characteristic equation be of the following form:

 $$ r_{1,2} = \lambda \pm \mu i $$